U-Ar/br-index/README.md

 </dl>

 ## Notes
 - count and locate can be carried out by just the r-index.
-The br-index shows the better performances when the allowed number of mismatches is big.
+The br-index shows the better performance when the allowed number of mismatches is big.
 Now implemented up to 2 as a reference, but 3 or more can be implemented in similar ways.